 My boyfriend’s answer to everything is to work out more.
 Insomnia?
 Work out.
 Depression?
 Work out.
 Creative block?
 Work out.
 Lethargy?
 Work out.
 Boredom?
 Work out.
 Annoyed with your significant other?
 Work the fuck out.
 You know what though?
 He’s not wrong.

-Now I know that sports can be fun, if one is allowed to play at one’s own pace.
+Now I know that sports can be fun if one is allowed to play at one’s own pace.
 I’ve also gotten over the assumption that sports must be competitive.
 I dislike competition because I find it detracts from the fun of games, and ultimately leads to anger and resentment.
-As an adult I’ve discovered that there are plenty of cooperative versions of sports/physical games.
-For example I don’t need to play badminton, I can play battledore and shuttlecock, which is basically a cooperative predecessor to badminton.
+As an adult, I’ve discovered that there are plenty of cooperative versions of sports/physical games.

-I don’t know if I can blame my anemia, or my laziness, but unlike the promises of every exercise enthusiast, it doesn’t really get easier over time, or at least is hasn’t for me.
-I haven’t seen any improvements in my strength, flexibility, or agility, but that’s ok, because I’m not trying to be Ronda Rousey, I’m just trying to be me.
+I don’t know if I can blame my anemia or my laziness, but unlike the promises of every exercise enthusiast, it doesn’t really get easier over time, or at least it hasn’t for me.
+I haven’t seen any improvements in my strength, flexibility, or agility, but that’s ok because I’m not trying to be Ronda Rousey, I’m just trying to be me.
 I work out for my health, and I don’t just mean the physical.

 About a year ago I started taking walks during my lunch hours.
 I’ve found that this not only helps me stay in shape, it’s invaluable in terms of maintaining my sanity.
 I have no idea how I managed my stress before I implemented this ritual into my routine.
 My office recently moved into an upscale suburban neighbourhood, and while I miss the convenience of being downtown, and close to the underground city, which was great for continuing my walks even in harsh weather, I really appreciate the slightly more rural environment.
 It’s nice to be surrounded by trees and impressive architecture.
 It helps to clear my head and reinvigorate my creative juices (studies have shown a link between walking and creativity), and my ability to tolerate interaction with human beings for another four hours before I get to go home.